Overall Score 6.2

 See Price on Amazon | See Price on Amazon |

 The Roomba 692 can also work with Amazon Alexa, keep in mind that you will need an Alexa-enabled device such as an Echo speaker for voice control to work with your robot vacuum.
 Roborock S6 is compatible with Google Assistant, enabling you to control it using voice commands through Google Home devices or the Google Assistant app found on smartphones and tablets.
-Roomba 692 too is compatible with Google Assistant, it's advised to verify the level of compatibility with Google Assistant before buying a robot vacuum.
+The Roomba 692 is compatible with Google Assistant, it's always essential to verify the level of compatibility with Google Assistant before buying a robot vacuum.

-Roborock S6 weighs 3.6kg, robot vacuums are generally designed to be lightweight and compact to easily get around and carrying around.
-Roomba 692, at 3.5kg is lighter than the Roborock S6 with a difference of 0.1kg.
-It's advisable to take in consideration the weight of the vacuum when getting a model, and that's if you plan to carry it up and down stairs Roborock S6 has a width of 350mm, often referred to as its cleaning path width, is the width of the area that it can properly clean in one go.
+Roborock S6 weighs 3.6kg, robot vacuums are generally designed to be lightweight and compact for easy maneuverability and portability.
+Roomba 692, at 3.5kg is lighter than the Roborock S6 by 0.1kg.
+It's important to take in consideration the weight of the vacuum when selecting a model, and that's if you plan to carry it up and down stairs Roborock S6 has a width of 350mm, aslo known as its cleaning path width, is the width of the area that the robot vacuum can effectively clean in one go.

-The width of a robot vacuum is important as it can affect its efficiency and the time it takes to clean a space Roomba 692, at 330mm measures less in width than the Roborock S6 by 20mm.
-A wider cleaning path can cover more ground in a single pass, shortening the time it takes to clean a room.
-Roborock S6's height measures 97mm, here you are looking at the measure from the bottom to its highest point.
+The width of a robot vacuum is important as it can affect its efficiency and the duration it takes to clean a space Roomba 692, at 330mm measures less in width than the Roborock S6 by 20mm.
+A wider cleaning path can cover more ground in a single pass, reducing the time it takes to clean a room.
+Roborock S6's height measures 97mm, here you are looking at the measure from the bottom of the robot vacuum to its highest point.

-Height is a key consideration, especially if you have obstacles with low clearance in your home.
-Roomba 692, at 93mm measures less in height than the Roborock S6 with a difference of 4mm.
-When choosing a robot vacuum, ensure that the robot vacuum can go under the furniture and navigate effectively in your living space without getting stuck or causing damage.
+Height is a key consideration, especially if you have furniture with limited clearance in your home.
+Roomba 692, at 93mm measures less in height than the Roborock S6 by 4mm.
+When choosing a robot vacuum, make sure that the robot vacuum can fit under the furniture and navigate effectively in your living space without getting stuck or causing damage.

-Roborock S6's operating time is 3h Roomba 692, at 1.5h spends less time than the Roborock S6 by only 1.5h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals.
+Roborock S6's operating time is 3h Roomba 692, at 1.5h spends less time than the Roborock S6 with a difference of only 1.5h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals.
 This is the amount of electrical power the vacuum uses while it's actively cleaning your home.
-Roborock S6 has a power consumption of 58W, power is often measured in watts (W) and changes among different robot vacuum models based on several consuption factors.
+Roborock S6 has a power consumption of 58W, power is typically measured in watts (W) and changes among different robot vacuum models based on several consuption factors.